-- 8 This guidance is intended to be used in combination with any other ICAT guidance documents that users - 9 choose to apply.
-The series of guidance is intended to enable users to assess the impacts of a policy or - 10 action in an integrated and consistent way within a single impact assessment process.
-Refer to the ICAT - 11 Introductory Guide for more information about the ICAT guidance documents and how to apply them in - 12 combination. - 13 Intended users - 14 This guidance is intended for use by a wide range of organisations and institutions.
-Throughout this - 15 guidance, the term "user" refers to the entity using the guidance. - 16 The following examples explain how different types of users can use the guidance: - Governments: Strengthen stakeholder participation in design, implementation and assessment of policies and actions to enhance effectiveness of policy design and implementation, and to build support and participation from stakeholders, including addressing potential barriers to effective implementation.
-Governments can also use this guidance to enhance the monitoring of performance of implemented policies and actions and ex-post assessment of impacts to learn from experience, enhance transparency of reporting, and facilitate access to financing for policies and actions. - Stakeholders affected by policies and actions, such as local communities and civil society organisations: Participate more effectively in and influence the design, implementation and assessment of policies and actions to ensure their concerns and interests are addressed. - Donor agencies and financial institutions: Assess the extent to which stakeholders' interests and rights have been addressed in policies and actions which they have financed, such as through grants or loans, including results-based financing and development policy loans. - Businesses: Strengthen stakeholder participation in private sector actions, such as voluntary commitments, implementation of new technologies, or private sector financing, and enhance private sector participation in policies and actions. - Research institutions and non-governmental organisations (NGOs): Strengthen participatory approaches to assessing the various environmental, social, and economic impacts of policies or actions to assess performance or provide support to decision makers.
+This guidance is intended for use by a wide range of organisations and institutions.
+Throughout this guidance, the term "user" refers to the entity using the guidance.

+The following examples explain how different types of users can use the guidance:

+- Governments: Strengthen stakeholder participation in design, implementation and assessment of policies and actions to enhance effectiveness of policy design and implementation, and to build support and participation from stakeholders, including addressing potential barriers to effective implementation.
+Governments can also use this guidance to enhance the monitoring of performance of implemented policies and actions and ex-post assessment of impacts to learn from experience, enhance transparency of reporting, and facilitate access to financing for policies and actions. - Stakeholders affected by policies and actions, such as indigenous peoples and local communities, and civil society organisations: Participate more effectively in and influence the design, implementation and assessment of policies and actions to ensure their concerns and interests are addressed. - Donor agencies and financial institutions: Assess the extent to which stakeholders' interests and rights have been addressed in policies and actions which they have financed, such as through grants or loans, including results-based financing and development policy loans. - Businesses: Strengthen stakeholder participation in private sector actions, such as voluntary commitments, implementation of new technologies, or private sector financing, and enhance private sector participation in policies and actions. - Research institutions and non-governmental organisations (NGOs): Strengthen participatory approaches to assessing the various environmental, social, and economic impacts of policies or actions to assess performance or provide support to decision makers.

-- 1 Scope and applicability of the guidance - 2 This guidance is designed to support all other guidance within the ICAT series of guidance.
-It explains the - 3 key elements of effective stakeholder participation, linking with the other ICAT guidance documents which - 4 indicate the points within an impact assessment or technical review where stakeholder participation can - 5 be useful.
-Each guidance document highlights the importance of engaging stakeholders at a particular - 6 point and refers to this guidance for recommended practices for engaging them. - 7 This guidance provides general principles, concepts, methods and approaches for stakeholder - 8 participation, applicable for all types of policies and throughout the policy design and implementation - 9 cycle.
-The guidance also contains examples and case studies [to be developed] that illustrate how to - apply the guidance to specific policies or country contexts. - 11 The guidance is organised into three parts.
-Part I provides an introduction, including objectives and key - 12 concepts.
-Part II provides guidance on key elements for the user to consider when designing and - 13 implementing effective stakeholder participation.
-Part III provides guidance on reporting how stakeholder - 14 participation has been conducted. - 15 The guidance provides various methods and approaches that can be used in varying country contexts; - however, it does not provide specific guidance for all possible stakeholder groups for all different country - 17 contexts (including laws and regulations on stakeholder participation).
-Users should consider their country - 18 context carefully and should adapt this guidance for application to their specific stakeholder participation - 19 needs.
+Scope and applicability of the guidance

+This guidance is designed to support all other guidance within the ICAT series of guidance.
+It explains the key elements of effective stakeholder participation, linking with the other ICAT guidance documents which indicate the points within an impact assessment or technical review where stakeholder participation can be useful.
+Each guidance document highlights the importance of engaging stakeholders at a particular point and refers to this guidance for recommended practices for engaging them.

+This guidance provides general principles, concepts, methods and approaches for stakeholder participation, applicable for all types of policies and throughout the policy design and implementation cycle.
+The guidance also contains examples and case studies [to be developed] that illustrate how to apply the guidance to specific policies or country contexts.

+The guidance is organised into three parts.
+Part I provides an introduction, including objectives and key concepts.
+Part II provides guidance on key elements for the user to consider when designing and implementing effective stakeholder participation.
+Part III provides guidance on reporting how stakeholder participation has been conducted.

+The guidance provides various methods and approaches that can be used in varying country contexts; however, it does not provide specific guidance for all possible stakeholder groups for all different country contexts (including laws and regulations on stakeholder participation).
+Users should consider their country context carefully and should adapt this guidance for application to their specific stakeholder participation needs.